Last Updated on September 1, 2020

 Related: What Is Professional Liability Insurance?

-General liability insurance covers situations where someone is physically injured or there’s property damage as a result of something you or your employees did.
+General liability insurance covers situations where someone is physically injured or property damage due to something you or your employees did.
 It can also cover accidents or injuries that happen at your place of business.

 Who Needs General Liability Insurance?